 We use only time-tested and trusted encryption algorithms to secure emails, such as AES, RSA, and OpenPGP, utilizing only open source cryptographic libraries.
 The code for our web and mobile apps is available on GitHub for anyone to access, and independent security professionals have audited it.

 It is worth remembering that Google was a long-term partner in the NSA’s PRISM mass surveillance program, exposed in 2013 by Edward Snowden.
 All tech companies based in the United States remain subject to National Security Letters (with accompanying gag orders) and other surveillance demands authorized under FISA, the Patriot Act, and other similar legislation.

 ProtonMail is based in Switzerland, a country that is home to some of the strongest data privacy laws in the world.
 It also has no affiliations or history of cooperation with US security services and their allies.
-Switzerland is also home to some of the strongest data privacy laws in the world.

 All of our data is stored in multiple data centers in Switzerland and Germany that we operate without relying on third-party cloud providers.
 Only ProtonMail employees have access to this infrastructure.

 Much of Gmail’s popularity stems from the fact that it costs no money to use.
 It is, however, a prime example of the old adage that “if you’re not paying for a service, then you are the service.”
 Google’s entire business model is to invade its users’ privacy in order to profit from targeted ads.

 ProtonMail’s mission is to make privacy, security, and freedom accessible to all.
 Providing a genuinely free email service available to everybody is therefore central to our mission.
 And unlike with Gmail, our core product is genuinely free.
 Free users enjoy the same privacy and security protections as users who choose to upgrade to a premium plan.